l0calgost/ledclock/readme.md

 **The enclosure** was designed in Fusion 360.
 3D printing it requires two kinds of materials, an opaque and a translucent one.
 The clock is ~40 cm wide, so a 3D printer with a large build area is necessary to print the base platform and bottom plate.

-**The electronics** are fairly simple: the heart of the project is an ESP32 chip which drives 58 pieces of WS2812b individually addressable LED chips.
-The LEDs form four 7-segment displays (each segment has two LEDs) and a separator consisting of two LEDs.
+**The electronics** are fairly simple: the heart of the project is an ESP32 chip which drives 86 pieces of WS2812b individually addressable LED chips.
+The LEDs form four 7-segment displays (each segment has three LEDs) and a separator consisting of two LEDs.
 An USB interface circuitry is also included for easy firmware upgrades.
 There's also an ambient light sensor for automatic brightness control, and a small piezo speaker for making some noise.

 **The firmware** is powered by the awesome project [WLED](https://github.com/Aircoookie/WLED).
 It is pre-configured with all the correct parameters, hides all irrelevant settings and features but provides additional functionality specific to this project.